The 4-dimensional disc embedding theorem and dual spheres: Introduction

-For experts, we explain the problem with the proof in \cite{FQ} in more detail.
+\begin{remark} For experts, we explain the problem with the proof in \cite{FQ} in more detail.
 That proof begins with immersed discs with geometrically transverse spheres and upgrades the former to capped gropes with arbitrarily many surface stages, still equipped with geometrically transverse spheres $\{g_i\}$.
 The key step is finding a further stage of caps, constructing a $1$-storey capped tower.
 The tower caps come from null homotopies for the double point loops in the caps of the capped grope, which exist due to the assumption on fundamental groups.
-The null homotopies cannot be easily controlled, and therefore the tower caps may intersect the dual spheres $\{g_i\}$ arbitrarily.
-Consequently, the $1$-storey capped towers produced in \cite[Lemma~3.3]{FQ} may only be assumed to have algebraically dual spheres in the remainder of the proof, whereas it seems to have been tacitly assumed in \cite[Proposition~3.3~and~pp.~86--7]{FQ} that \cite[Lemma~3.3]{FQ} provides geometrically dual spheres.
+The null homotopies cannot be easily controlled, and therefore the tower caps may intersect the dual spheres $\{g_i\}$, as well as the lower stages of the tower, arbitrarily.
+The final step in the proof of~\cite{FQ}*{Lemma~3.3} is to push intersections of the tower caps with the grope caps or surfaces stages down to the base stage and tube into the spheres $\{g_i\}$.
+One sees then that the intersections between $\{g_i\}$ and the tower caps have not been controlled.
+These could be pushed down into the surface stages, but in that case the $1$-storey capped towers would still only have algebraically dual spheres.

+It seems to have been tacitly assumed in \cite{FQ}*{Proposition~3.3~and~pp.~86--7} that \cite{FQ}*{Lemma~3.3} provides geometrically dual spheres.
 In fact, the first paragraph of the proof on page 86 does not mention how to construct transverse spheres, and Lemma 3.3 does not claim to provide them.
-So \cite{FQ} gives a correct proof of Theorem 5.1A without the last four words `and with transverse spheres'.
+So \cite{FQ} gives a correct proof of Theorem 5.1A without the last four words `and with transverse spheres' (known as geometrically dual spheres in our terminology).
+On the other hand, as discussed above, it is assumed throughout Part II of \cite{FQ} that Theorem 5.1A constructs geometrically dual spheres. \end{remark}